IES Sections and Corporate Sponsors Investing in Tomorrow’s Leaders

 - All awardees must be a member of the IES

 - The IES will reimburse scholarship recipients for (4) nights at the IES rate at the conference host hotel, coach airfare in North America (must be purchased at least 21 days in advance), and transportation between the airport and the hotel.
 The IES Annual Conference registration cost is covered as part of your scholarship.

-- IES will reimburse expenses after the conference.
+- IES will reimburse expenses not to exceed $2,000 after the conference.
 Reimbursement receipts must be submitted no later than 30 days after the event.